FilipeMCruz/sensae-console/docs/api/README.md

 }
 ```

-This is the resource used to remove a device record from the cache and database.
+This is the resource used to remove a device information from the cache and database.

 ## Fleet Management Backend API